qhhoj/docs/docs/site/pdfoid.md

 }
 ```

-?>  PDFs statements rendered by QHHOJ uses the Lato font by default.
+?>  PDF statements rendered by QHHOJ uses the Lato font by default.
 Therefore, installing the Lato font on the machine running Pdfoid will provide optimal rendering quality &mdash; otherwise, a fallback font will be used and statements will look subpar.

 ## Configuration